Nick Johnson (baseball): Montreal Expos / Washington Nationals

-There were rumors he may be traded before the 2009 season; however, he opened the season as the starting first baseman.
+There were rumors he might be traded before the 2009 season; however, he opened the season as the starting first baseman.

 Florida Marlins

 On July 31, 2009, he was traded from the Washington Nationals to the Florida Marlins for minor league pitcher Aaron Thompson.
 With Johnson's trade, the Nationals franchise no longer had any player on the roster who made the Montreal/Washington crossover in 2005 (although that changed again shortly after when Liván Hernández was reacquired).
 One of the reasons Johnson was dealt to the Marlins was because of his past history of injury.

 In 2009, he walked 17.8% of the time, the highest percentage in the major leagues.
-His .426 on-base percentage was second-best in the league to St. Louis Cardinals first baseman Albert Pujols.
+His .426 on-base percentage was second-best in the league to Albert Pujols.

 Return to New York

 On December 23, 2009, Johnson signed a one-year, $5.5 million contract to return to the Yankees.
 The contract also included a second-year team option.
 On May 8, Johnson was placed on the disabled list with a wrist injury.
 He required season-ending surgery after a setback in his rehabilitation in August.
 The Yankees declined his 2011 option, making him a free agent again.